aj-naik/aj-naik/README.md

 <!--
 **aj-naik/aj-naik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- 🔭 I’m currently working on Neural Machine Translation, Conversational Chatbot and my engineering project!
+- 🔭 I’m currently working on Neural Machine Translation, Conversational Chatbot and Facial Recognition!

 - 🌱 I’m currently learning Fullstack and diving deep in the field of Data Science, ML/DL particularly in domains of NLP and Computer Vision